 In some situations, such as minor accidents, you may not discover the harm that has been done until a later date.
 It is especially important in these circumstances to hire a personal injury lawyer at once.
 The attorneys at Lusk, Drasites, & Tolisano are skilled in Florida laws and can examine your case to make sure you do not risk losing important legal rights.Our Personal Injury Attorneys

-If you or someone you love has been harmed near Naples due to the negligence of another person or business, you may be entitled to legal recourse.
-The injury lawyers at Lusk, Drasites & Tolisano can carefully review your case, evaluate whether you have a claim, and guide you through the legal process if you do.
-We serve individuals throughout Collier County and Lee County including Fort Myers, Cape Coral, Lehigh Acres, and Port Charlotte.
-To speak with an attorney, call us toll-free at (800) 283-7442 or contact us through our online form today.
+If you or someone you love has been harmed due to the negligence of another person or business, you may be entitled to legal recourse.
+The personal injury lawyers at Lusk, Drasites, & Tolisano can carefully review your case, evaluate whether you have a claim, and guide you through the legal process if you do.

 Personal injury claims we handle include:

 - Brain injuries